viktormiok/tigaR/README.md

 ```

 ## Data
-All the data required for performing temporal integrative genomics analysis and published in the reference articles have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) and are accessible through the GEO Series accession numbers:
+All the data required for performing temporal integrative genomics analysis and published in the reference articles have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO).
+They are accessible through the GEO Series accession numbers:
 | Data type     | GEO number |
 | ------------- | ------------- |
 | CGH Arrays  | [__`GSE138724`__](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM4117045)  |